KINFOO/portfolio/content/posts/2025/rails_test_crash_course.md

 ---
 type: post
 title: Rails test crach course
+description: When tests do not cooperate
 date: 2025-04-16T10:21:13+02:00
 lastmod: 2025-04-16
-showTableOfContents: true
 tags:
   - rails
   - ruby
-  - unit
-  - test
+  - unit test
-description: When test do not cooperate
 ---

 When running test in Rails I came across several configuration failure and crashes, let me share them

 ## Parallel tests crashes sometimes

 ### Do you have platform filtering?

 I experienced a configuration leading me to test using macOs with wrong platform filtering.
 I and to update my `Gemfile` like so

 ```diff
 - gem 'debug', platforms: %i[ruby mri mingw x64_mingw windows]